In this series of interviews, we talk to an OutSystemer from the engineering team about their role, interests, and expertise.

 Can you give us a specific example?

-One of the biggest challenges was running all factories’ processing in the Architecture Dashboard in half a day.
+One of the biggest challenges was running all factories’ processing in the Architecture Dashboard (now AI Mentor System) in half a day.
 I had to give it a thorough look and understand how it was wasting time.
 I managed to reduce it by each iteration until I hit a wall — I couldn’t lower it further without reducing accuracy, too.
 I tried to step out of my comfort zone and resorted to machine learning to automatically group similar action flows and lower the time.

 However, what came into production was a different option because, following even more research, I found a better way to scale the solution.
 You have a set number of code segments, which can be huge — in this case, it comprised more than 13,000 flows, which meant 85 million pairs.
 No wonder it took so long!
 We paired our AI algorithms for code duplication detection with techniques from information retrieval.
 After I implemented it, it was super quick.
 From one day and a half, it now takes like half an hour without compromising accuracy.